notslang/jade-book/views/_ch2.md

 <!DOCTYPE html public "-//w3c//dtd xhtml basic 1.1//en">
 ```

-And if you don't think that `!!!` is quite clear enough, you can use `doctype` instead:
+And if you don't think that `!!!` is quite clear enough, you can use `doctype` in all the above examples, instead:

 ```jade
 doctype 5